 So my club started building more ramps for people.
 We went from building a couple a year to 25 per month.
 We received referrals from hospitals, rehab facilities and dialysis centers who knew clients that needed ramps.
 People would hear what we were doing and come volunteer their time.

-The project just keep growing.
+The project just kept growing.
 These ramps were donated to the homeowner, so we needed funds to make this happen.
 We became a 501(c)(3) so we could solicit grant money to help fund these ramps.
 It was obvious the Lord was in this because everything kept falling into place.

 We became the Texas Ramp Project.
 We now have over 3,500 volunteers that have provided 16,000 free ramps throughout our state.
 Most of these residents don’t have a lot and the majority are over 60, but there are a good number of children suffering from spina bifida.